im·pov·er·ish (ĭm-pŏvər-ĭsh, -pŏvrĭsh)

 tr.v. im·pov·er·ished, im·pov·er·ish·ing, im·pov·er·ish·es

-2. To deprive of richness or strength: impoverish the soil by overuse.
+2. To deprive of richness or strength: Excessive erosion can impoverish the soil.

 [Middle English empoverishen, from Old French empovrir, empovriss- : en-, causative pref.; see EN-1 + povre, poor (from Latin pauper; see PAUPER).]

 The American Heritage® Dictionary of the English Language, Fifth Edition copyright ©2019 by Houghton Mifflin Harcourt Publishing Company.
 All rights reserved.

 Indo-European & Semitic Roots Appendices

 Thousands of entries in the dictionary include etymologies that trace their origins back to reconstructed proto-languages.
 You can obtain more information about these forms in our online appendices: